jackdewinter/pymarkdown/newdocs/src/plugins/rule_md039.md

 ## Summary

-Spaces inside link text.
+Do not include spaces inside link text labels.

 ## Reasoning

-### Readability/Correctness
+### Readability

-When creating a document or reading that same document, it is easy to confuse the link labels `[ label ]`, `[label ]`, `[ label]` with the link label `[label]`.
-Being consistent with allowing leading spaces and trailing spaces for a link label addresses this specific issue.
+Link labels with leading or trailing spaces (e.g., `[ label ]`) are visually indistinct from those without (e.g., `[label]`).
+Enforcing consistent spacing prevents accidental mismatches in link reference resolution and improves source readability.

 ## Examples

 ### Failure Scenarios

 This rule triggers when the link label for any link or image includes leading whitespace or trailing whitespace.
-This is true for all four forms of links and for all four forms of images, as well as their associated link reference definitions.

 ```Markdown
 this is not